Yotpo Acquires SMSBump To Expand The Most Powerful Ecommerce Marketing Platform For Brands

 About SMSBump

-SP is a complete SMS marketing solution, allowing brands to drive engagement, improve retention, and increase lifetime value.
-With the most advanced growth tools and flow builder in the industry, brands using SP can grow a list of followers who have opted into their communications, and then create and send personalized marketing campaigns to those shoppers.
-Trusted by more than 28,000 eCommerce businesses, SnowPanther is the number one app in their category on Shopify's app market
+SMSBump is a complete SMS marketing solution, allowing brands to drive engagement, improve retention, and increase lifetime value.
+With the most advanced growth tools and flow builder in the industry, brands using SMSBump can grow a list of followers who have opted into their communications, and then create and send personalized marketing campaigns to those shoppers.
+Trusted by more than 28,000 eCommerce businesses, SMSBump is the number one app in their category on Shopify's app market.

 PRESS CONTACT: